geek0x23/ZoxeTweaks/README.md

 I have not completely scaled every frame in the game.
 I've just been scaling them as I encounter them.
 I will update this code as I encounter more.

-## Installation

-- Download a zip from this GitHub repo and extract into a `ZoxeTweaks` folder into your WoW `Interface\AddOns` folder.
-- Or you can install via CurseForge.
-Just search for `ZoxeTweaks`.

 ## Usage

 Once installed, use the `/zt` command in-game to bring up the configuration options.
 You'll also find it in the default Blizzard addon options.
 If you chose to change the **scale factor**, please remember to reload your UI (or relog).